WeCanDoBetter/delphi/docs/agent_functions.md

     location: {
       type: "string",
       description:
-        "The location to fetch weather information for (e.g. 'New York, NY').", },
+        "The location to fetch weather information for (e.g. 'The Hague, NL')", },
   },
   required: ["location"],